Megamemnon/brian2/readme.md

-# Brian
+# bsx

 ## Syntax

-Brian uses S Expressions, like Lisp.
+bsx is a programming language and also an interpreter for that language. bsx uses S Expressions, like Lisp.

 The EBNF grammar: